-With a sweet cinnamon coating, these keto candied pecans are sure to be your favorite treat this winter – or anytime!
+With a sweet cinnamon coating, these candied pecans are sure to be your favorite treat anytime!
 Enjoy them solo for a snack, put them on top of salads, use them to top keto ice cream, the possibilities are endless.
 With just a few simple ingredients, you’ll love this low carb treat.

 Making these keto candied pecans at home, you’ll end up with that same lovely aroma floating through the air.
 It just brings me straight up holiday joy.
 Christmas music is optional but recommended while making them, of course. 😉

 Plus, outside of enjoying them in your own house – these nuts make a great holiday gift for any of your keto followin’ friends or family.
 You can whip up a batch and put them in a mason jar.
 Tie it all up with a cute ribbon and boom – gift complete.